ksiddtbop/gradedinequality/README.md

 - Sample sizes in Experiment 2 are small.
 The findings are qualitative and illustrative until the full data wave is collected.
 - Surnames are imperfect caste proxies.
 Singh and Kumar are ambiguous across multiple groups; that ambiguity is part of why they are coded "General" in the dataset rather than as Brahmin specifically, and why the strongest results in the study rely on unambiguous surnames (Sharma, Mishra, Valmiki, Paswan, Munda, Soren).
 - Model versions update.
 All findings are anchored to the version strings listed above; behaviour on newer checkpoints may differ.
 - The image pairs are illustrative, not statistical.
-The systematic image audit is in progress.
 - The prompts are in English.
 An Indic-language replication is planned and may produce different results, particularly for refusal behaviour.

 ---